antonyms/CMultiVec/README.md

 # Overview
-CMultiVec is a (currenly incomplete) set of tools for training vector representations of words, with multiple prototypes per word.
+CMultiVec is a set of tools for training vector representations of words, with multiple prototypes per word.
 It is based on Huang Socher 2012[1].
 It is designed to be as fast as possible.

 It includes